Mount Cabuyao

 Mount Cabuyao (alternatively spelled as Mount Kabuyao) is a mountain in the Philippines located in the municipality of Tuba in the province of Benguet.
 Its summit, rising to more than 2000 m above sea level, overlooks the city of Baguio.
 It is commonly mistaken as Mount Santo Tomas, a taller mountain just beside it.

 Due to its high elevation, several communications companies constructed relay stations and radars at the summit.
 A private observatory and AA radar station, once operated by the US Armed Forces stationed in the country, is also located here.
 A water catchment area was constructed to supply water to the City of Baguio and nearby towns.
 A small community of farmers live at the top of the mountain.
 A town hall and a school was built for them by the local government.

 Tourism

-Currently, no tourists are allowed to visit here because of the Permanent Environment Protection Order issued by the Court of Appeals on May 5, 2015.
+Currently, no tourists are allowed to visit the mountain forest reserve because of the Permanent Environment Protection Order issued by the Court of Appeals on May 5, 2015.

 Previously, the two large satellite dishes at its summit have become a landmark for Baguio.
 The summit is also a good vantage point.
 During fair weather, one can see the whole City of Baguio to the east and could partially see the province of Pangasinan to the west.
 On a clear day, one can observe moving cargo ships passing by the South China Sea.

 Hikers climb the mountain occasionally for recreational purposes.
 Biking is also popular.